open-source-tabletop/halo-breakpoint/army-lists/unsc-army-list.md

 | ODST Sergeant     |  4  |  6" |  3+ |  4+ |  4  |  1  | Officer           | 16     |
 | ODST              |  4  |  6" |  3+ |  4+ |  3  |  1  |                   | 15     |

-An ODST unit consists of 2 ODSTs and optional 1 ODST Sergeant.
+- **Configuration**: An ODST unit consists of 2 ODSTs and may also include 1 ODST Sergeant.

-An ODST is equipped with an M7 SMG, M9 Grenades, and Melee Strike (6).

-Any ODST may replace its M7 SMG with any of the following:
+- **Equipment**: An ODST is equipped with an M7 SMG and M9 Grenades.
+Any ODST may replace its M7 SMG with any of the following: M6 Pistol, M90 Shotgun, BR55 Service Rifle, or MA5 Assault Rifle.

-- M6 Pistol
-- M90 Shotgun
-- BR55 Service Rifle
-- MA5 Assault Rifle

-One ODST may replace its M7 SMG with one of the following:

-- M41 Rocket Launcher
+One ODST may replace its M7 SMG with one of the following: M41 Rocket Launcher or SRS99 Sniper Rifle.
-- SRS99 Sniper Rifle

 ### UNSC Marines